metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 	  However, common text which is not followed by punctuation or which is not at the start may also be stripped: to prevent this, set "Minimum number of similar words required before eliminating (other than at start)" to zero.
 Otherwise common text longer than the specified number of words (default = 2) will be stripped.

 	* **How title metadata should be included in extended metadata**.
 This subsection contains various parameters affecting the processing of strings in titles.
 (Some of it also affects the elimination of common text between parent and child works referred to above).
 Because titles are free-form, not all circumstances can be anticipated.
-Detailed documentation of these is beyond the scope of this Readme as the effects can be quite complex and subtle and may require an understanding of the plugin code (which is of course open-source) to ascertain them.
 If pure canonical works are used ("Use only metadata from canonical works" and, if necessary, "Full MusicBrainz work hierarchy" on the Works and parts tab, section 2) then this processing should be irrelevant, but no text from titles will be included.
 Some explanations are given below:

       * "Proximity of new words".
 When using extended metadata - i.e. "metadata enhanced with title text", the plugin will attempt to remove similar words in the canonical work name (in MusicBrainz) and the title before extending the canonical name.
 After removing such words, a rather "bitty" result may occur.
 To avoid this, any new words with the specified proximity will have the words between them (or up to the start/end) included even if they repeat words in the work name.

       * "Treat hyphenated words as two words for comparison purposes" (default = True).
 In comparing words, hyphenated words will be considered as separte words unless this option is deselected.

       * "Proportion of a string to be matched ... for it to be considered essentially similar..." (default = 66%).
 If the title and work descriptions are largely the same then the title text will not be used to extend the work text, even if there are some new words.

+      * "Prepositions".
+Words listed here will not generally be treated as "new" (i.e. if they are in the title text but not in the work text, they will not be included in the "extended" text) unless they precede a new word which is not itself a preposition.
+Note that, although the term "preposition" is used here, because that is the obvious usage, any word can be listed.
+A group of more than one such words will be treated as new if they are not in the work text and they precede a new word which is not listed as a preposition.

       * "Prefixes".
 When using "metadata from titles" or extended metadata, the structure of the works in MusicBrainz is used to infer the structure in the title text, so strings that are repeated between tracks which are part of the same MusicBrainz work will be treated as "higher level".
 This can lead to anomalies if, for instance, the titles are "Work name: Part 1", "Work name: Part 2", "Part" is repeated and so will be treated as part of the parent work name.
 Specifying such words in "Prefixes" will prevent this.